Adin222/HCI-GadgetGuru-College-Project/README.md

 # HCI-GadgetGuru-College-Project

-I developed a web application for my Human-Computer Interaction (HCI) college course, utilizing React.js for the front-end and Firebase for the back-end.
+Me and my friend <a href="https://github.com/Osmanbasicc" target="_blank">Vedad Osmanbašić</a> developed a web application for my Human-Computer Interaction (HCI) college course, utilizing React.js for the front-end and Firebase for the back-end.
 The app includes the following features:

 1) User Authentication:
  Sign up and log in functionalities.